Psychology Internship Training Program

 The Scientist-Practitioner philosophy of training is closely tied to the UCC model of service delivery.
 The UCC service delivery model is based on the Interactive Cube Model (Pace, Stamler, Yarris & June, 1996) adapted from the Cube Model (Morrill, Oetting, & Hurst, 1974) in which interventions are defined in terms of their targets, purposes and methods.
 Interventions may be directed toward the (a) individual; (b) individual's primary groups (e.g., family, life partner(s), close friends); (c) associational group (e.g., class, club); or (d) institution or community.
 Purposes of intervention may be (a) remediation; (b) prevention; or (c) development.
 Methods of intervention can be through (a) direct service; (b) consultation and training; and/or (c) media.
 The Interactive Cube Model is responsive to changes in higher education and the world-at-large with increased emphasis on flexibility, interdependence, and collaboration within the university community.
 The internship training program is structured to expose interns to a variety of targets, purposes, and methods of service delivery.
 Thus, the UCC internship prepares broadly trained professional practitioners to offer services that are preventive, developmental, and therapeutic.

 The primary purpose of the UCC is to facilitate and support the educational mission of the University of Utah.
-We do so by providing preventive, developmental and therapeutic services that range from learning skills and career development to psychotherapy and crisis intervention.
-Training related to ethical, legal, and multicultural/diversity issues is infused throughout the program.
+We do so by providing preventive, developmental and therapeutic services that range from learning skills to psychotherapy and crisis intervention.
+Training related to ethical, legal, and diversity issues is infused throughout the program, in compliance with our APA accreditation.
 An overarching goal of the psychology internship training program is to prepare professional health service psychologists who demonstrate “a research orientation in their practice and a practice relevance in their research” (Belar & Perry, 1992).

 Interdisciplinary Setting